ripred/Euclid/README.md

 # Euclid
-Great 1 or 2 player puzzle game written in Java for the Processing application.
+Great 1 or 2 player puzzle game written in Java for the Processing IDE/environment.

 The goal is to create the largest symetrical squares on the board in any orientation by taking the spots in a turn based manner.
 With the right strategies one spot can create multiple squares at once.